ben173j/HW/hw3/README.md

 FUNCTION AND RESULT:

-There is a mqtt_client.py file in https://github.com/ben173j/HW/tree/main/hw3 which is used as a client in this project. mqtt_client.py file will use RPC call to command mbed when server publishes message.
+There is a mqtt_client.py file in https://github.com/ben173j/HW/tree/main/hw3 which is used as a client in this project. mqtt_client.py file will use RPC call to command mbed when server publishes ceertain messages.
 The command called will depend on the information published.

 USER has to first run the main.cpp file and check in sudo screen /dev/ttyACM*